kaifastromai/lib_nv/README.md

 # Novella
-The Novella IDE for creative writing and development.
+This is the core novella library, that contained almost exclusively rust code.

-This is the core novella server (the kernel).
-Written in Rust.
-UI clients can communicate with its gRPC powered API.
-A simple client written in Qt is being developed as well.
+This exposes an api for interaction from possibly various languages.
+This is marks significant change in the architecture of the program, hopefully for the better.
 ## Warning!
 This project is in extremely early stages, and is mostly a learning experience for the author.